 We will take reasonable steps to ensure that all personal information that we collect, use or disclose is accurate, up-to-date, complete, relevant and not misleading.

 We will correct any personal information that we believe to be incorrect, out-of-date, incomplete, irrelevant or misleading.
 This includes taking reasonable steps to notify any organisation or government agency to which information was disclosed about the correction.
-You may request to access or correct your personal information at any time by contacting the Privacy Officer using the details below.
-We will give you access to the information unless one of the exceptions under the Privacy Act applies.
+You may request to access or correct your personal information at any time by contacting our Privacy Officer using the details below.
+We must give you access to the information unless one of the exceptions under the Privacy Act applies.
 For example, if providing access would be unlawful or denying access is authorised by law.

 Complaints and enquiries

 GPO Box 3156